-Also, if you make the white chocolate ganache, hot cream might not be enough to melt everything at once (yes, milk and white chocolate are harder to melt), so you might have to heat the mixture in a microwave anyway or use a double boiler method.
+Also, if you make the white chocolate ganache, hot cream might not be enough to melt everything at once (yes, white chocolate is harder to melt), so you might have to heat the mixture in a microwave anyway or use a double boiler method.

 If you heat your cream for too long, the water will evaporate so you’ll have too much fat left, which will give you a thicker ganache.
 It might be not the texture you were expecting.

 If you heat your cream too much, it can split the chocolate since this ingredient doesn’t like extremely high temperatures.
 The good news is it’s fixable, but extra work will need be done.

 The microwave method is easy and effective but can be tricky if you don’t get the temperature for emulsion right (it should be around 34C/93F).
 Especially, the temperature is important if you work with couverture chocolate!

 Place your chocolate into a microwave-safe bowl and heat it in short increments, mixing with a spatula in between.
 When just a few pieces of chocolate are left, stop heating the chocolate and simply mix it until no solid chocolate is left.
 Then, take your heavy cream (at room temperature) and slowly add it to the melted chocolate while mixing continuously with the spatula.